farhad-kargaran/Backgammon_andEngine/README.md

 # Backgammon_andEngine
-This is a backgammon game using andengine and eclipse
+This is an android backgammon game using Andengine and Eclipse

 This project does not include andengine, you can download the whole project using this url: